Projects per year

 Dr. Tan Lling-Lling (Carynn) received her BEng (Hons.) and Ph.D. degrees in Chemical Engineering from Monash University in 2012 and 2015, respectively.
 She then worked as an assistant professor in the School of Engineering and Physical Sciences at Heriot-Watt University.
 Currently, she is a senior lecturer in the School of Engineering (Chemical) at Monash University.

 Dr. Tan’s research focuses on the rational design and development of advanced photocatalytic materials for environmental remediation and energy generation.
 Examples of these applications include CO2 photoreduction into solar fuels, water splitting, pollutant/dye degradation and N2 fixation.
 Apart from materials design, her research also aims to elucidate the fundamental aspects underlying high efficiency for solar energy utilization, with the ultimate goal of realizing the commercialization of sunlight-driven photocatalysis.
-To date, Dr. Tan has published close to 30 scientific papers in high impact journals such as Applied Catalysis B: Environmental and Chemical Reviews.
-She currently holds an h-index of 21 with over 4500 citations.
+To date, Dr. Tan has published over 60 scientific papers in high impact journals such as Applied Catalysis B: Environmental and Chemical Reviews.
+She currently holds an h-index of 30 with more than 10,000 citations.
 From 2015 – 2017, she was part of the Academy of Sciences Malaysia (ASM) Working Group on Emerging Science, Engineering and Technology (ESET) to develop an integrated Foresight report for the area of Nanotechnology.
 In 2017, she received the Young Researcher Award from IChemE Malaysia, in recognition of her work in the field of photocatalysis.

 Research interests